Allan Barry Stone

 Allan Barry Stone (1932–2006) was an American art dealer, collector, and leading authority on Abstract Expressionism.
 In 1960, he founded the Allan Stone Gallery where he became renowned for his early advocacy of preeminent 20th-century artists.
-He championed artists such as John Chamberlain, Joseph Cornell, Willem de Kooning, Richard Estes, Arshile Gorky, John Graham, Eva Hesse, Franz Kline, Yasuhide Kobashi, Wayne Thiebaud, and Jack Whitten.
+He championed artists such asJohn Chamberlain, Joseph Cornell, Willem de Kooning, Richard Estes, Arshile Gorky, John Graham, Eva Hesse, Franz Kline, Yasuhide Kobashi, Wayne Thiebaud, and Jack Whitten.
 He was also known for his zealous and eclectic approach to art collecting, amassing a collection that spanned painting, sculpture, assemblage, collage, folk art, Art Nouveau, Art Deco, furniture, mechanical parts, signs, and bugatti cars.
 At the time of his death, he had the largest collection of African and Oceanic art in private hands.

 Early life and education

 Allan Stone was born in Manhattan in 1932.
 His father was a lawyer and his mother was the daughter of Sam Klein, the founder of New York City-based discount dress store chain S. Klein on the Square.
 Stone attended Phillips Academy in Andover, Massachusetts, Harvard University, and studied law at Boston University.

 Stone was interested in art from an early age.
 American cartoonist Gus Edson was a family friend and his artistic talent fascinated Stone when he was a boy.
 Stone drew cartoons from an early age and painted during his time at Andover.

 Following his graduation from Boston University, Stone practiced law at the U.S. Department of Justice in Washington D.C. and then on Wall Street in New York City.
 However, he was unable to shake his passion for art.
 He spent much of his working day giving legal advice to artists for free or in exchange for their work.
 His clientele included Robert Mallary, John Chamberlain, and Elaine de Kooning, the latter of whom was instrumental in convincing Stone to quit law and start his gallery.
 He had also begun collecting art in earnest.
 While studying at Boston University, Stone had met artist Robert S. Neuman and infatuated with Neuman's Barcelona paintings.
 During this time, he joined the Anonymous Art Reclamation Society which was founded by art dealer Ivan Karp.

 His growing relationships with artists eventually drove him to quit law for good and open the Allan Stone Gallery.
 Reflecting on the decision, Stone remarked: "I couldn't say that I intellectually decided to go into it.
 I sort of got sucked into it, sort of the way a junkie gets sucked into a heroin parlor."